tirop/Catalyst_Academy/README.md

 # Catalyst Academy Overview

-Catalyst Academy, an American edtech innovator founded in 2020, is dedicated to transforming education through cutting-edge technology and evidence-based pedagogy.
+Catalyst Academy, a (fictional) American edtech innovator founded in 2000, is dedicated to transforming education through cutting-edge technology and evidence-based pedagogy.
 Catalyst Academy provides personalized learning experiences that empower educators and learners to foster lifelong growth in a dynamic global landscape.

 ## Objective